 Pittsburg Lake Trail is a 3.3 mile lightly trafficked out and back trail located near Midway, Utah that features a lake and is rated as difficult.
-The trail offers a number of activity options and is accessible from July until September.
+The trail offers a number of activity options and is best used from June until September.
 Dogs are also able to use this trail.

 This is a 2.4 kilometer hike that takes 1 hour to finish.
 Activities include hiking, camping, and fishing.
 Dogs are allowed on this trail.
 Features along the way include rivers, a waterfall, and a lake.
 It's obstacles are rocky.